Today we’re discussing online teacher professional development. But why?

 Educational Tool Name: SchoolTube

 Purpose/Function of Education Tool: A platform for video content (like YouTube) focused on school-related content.
-Useful for making lessons more engaging and adding to the lesson plan.
+In terms of online teacher professional development, this is useful for making lessons more engaging and adding to the lesson plan.

 Cost: Free for teachers, or $39/year for ad-free viewing.